executablebooks/MyST-Parser/docs/intro.md

 In this tutorial we've covered some of the basics of MyST Markdown, how to enable and use it with Sphinx, and how to extend it for new use-cases.
 There is much more functionality in MyST (and in the Sphinx ecosystem) that we haven't covered here.
-For more information, see the [documentation on MyST Syntax](../syntax/syntax.md) and the [documentation about using MyST with Sphinx](../sphinx/index.md).
+For more information, see the [documentation on MyST Syntax](../syntax/syntax.md).